kierangrant/cl-xplan-api/README.md

 CL-XPLAN-API is a LISP library that makes it easier to interact with IRESS XPLAN API.

+This is the in development v2-next branch, see the master branch for the stable code.

 Whilst this software is released under the LLGPL, to actually connect to an IRESS XPLAN API Server requires you to have an API Key from them.

 You need a use agreement with IRESS, though, nothing stops you using this library with a server that duplicates their API.